 There shall be no interaction by the coaching staff or any others that are part of the football program prior to the 30 days before the first regular season scheduled game.
 This prohibition includes conditioning camps run by former players.
 Every player must have a minimum of two (2) days of acclimation with helmets only followed by three (3) days of shoulder pads and helmets only before full equipment is allowed to be worn.

-REVISED: July 19, 2021 governance committee
+REVISED: August 29, 2023 governance committee

 Addendum (A)

-Founding Teams and their 2017 combinations: